AdobeDocs/experience-manager-65.en/help/forms/using/working-with-adobe-sign.md

 ---
 title: Using Adobe Sign in an adaptive form
-seo-title: Using Adobe Sign in an adaptive form

 description: Enable e-signature (Adobe Sign) workflows for an adaptive form to automate signing workflows, simplify single and multi-signature processes, and to electronically sign forms from mobile devices.
-seo-description: Enable e-signature (Adobe Sign) workflows for an adaptive form to automate signing workflows, simplify single and multi-signature processes, and to electronically sign forms from mobile devices.
-uuid: cc3012ed-c318-4529-9adc-61aa5b5761a0

 contentOwner: khsingh
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: develop
-discoiquuid: f79828d8-2230-4477-8ffa-eeb6a0413acd

 docset: aem65

 feature: Adaptive Forms, Acrobat Sign